 In a Florida State University study titled A Skills-Based Analysis of the World-Class Purchaser, Larry C. Giunpiero, Ph.D., found that negotiation skills were crucial in achieving an organization’s goals of improved quality, price delivery, and service.
 A procurement director who has mastered the art of negotiations is able to collaborate and creatively develop negotiation plans, strategies, and actions which result in strong but fair negotiations.
 The ability to develop alternate plans which result in mutually beneficial outcomes is a highly desired skill among procurement directors and is highly sought after in procurement job candidates.

 In a situation where the stakes are high for both parties, an adversarial relationship is often the default position.
 However, many procurement directors today are leaning toward a more relational approach.
 It can be argued that access to data and information in the sourcing process allows for more transparency.
 A poker face and stereotypical negotiation tactics aren’t going to work any longer.
-To achieve a high success rate, several negotiations skills are required.
+To achieve a high success rate, several negotiation skills are required.

-Negotiation Skills Every Procurement Director Must Have
+Procurement Negotiation Skills Every Director Must Have

 Excellent Communication Skills